North Carolina Emissions Laws

-These inspections are now kept track of online and you are not issued a sticker to be placed on your vehicle when it is inspected.
-However, you will be given a receipt showing the date that the inspection was completed as well as the station and the results of your inspection so that you can keep record of it yourself.
+These inspections are now kept track of online and you have not issued a sticker to be placed on your vehicle when it is inspected.
+However, you will be given a receipt showing the date that the inspection was completed as well as the station and the results of your inspection so that you can keep a record of it yourself.
 A copy will also be submitted to the DMV’s vehicle registration database.

 If you do find that your vehicle has failed inspection, you are expected to repair your vehicle and have it re-inspected.
 However, if your car passes a safety inspection that is not able to pass emission inspection you may be able to receive a waiver.
 Check with your local DMV to learn more about this waiver.

 If your vehicle is driven mainly in urban or densely populated areas and runs on gasoline, you will be required to have an emissions test completed.
 This test will be required for original registrations as well as annual renewals for your vehicle.